- We are Presbyterian, yet our first allegiance is to Christ’s gospel of universal love.

 Our Mission Statement

-Fostering a community that shares and celebrates the circle of life
+• Fostering community, sharing and celebrating the circle of life

-Championing the cause of human-kind and courageously acting to overcome injustice
+• Championing universal human rights and courageously acting to overcome injustice

 More Light Statement